THE RAMBLINGS OF AN

 not see service in the Vietnam Theater of Operations after that but

-I always kept track of what was going on there.
+I always kept track of what was going on over there.

 I was deeply depressed and angry when the war